 The campaign also encouraged people to share their own thoughts using the hashtag #nylotterythoughts, it caused quite the reaction on Twitter and Instagram.
 It even got the attention of SNL, The New York Times and Jeopardy.

-We had the opportunity to pitch some ideas to win the Nespresso business.
-Fast forward many rounds and many months later we won the business and produced Nespresso's first ever stateside brand push, solidifying their partnership with their international spokesperson George Clooney.
-The spot was everywhere and even got its own SNL skit, not bad for a European brand's first attempt at getting noticed in the US.
+We had the opportunity to pitch the Nespresso account and produce the brands first ever stateside push, solidifying their partnership with their international spokesperson George Clooney.
+The spot was everywhere and even got its own SNL spoof, not bad for a European brand's first attempt at getting noticed in the US.

 91st Call for Entries & 91st ADC Annual